paszin/SelfCommentingCode/README.md

 # Monty

+Everybody hates writing comments.
+And erverybody is complaining about missing helpful comments.

-this serious tool will make your code more readable, easier to understand and more fun to collaborate
+This serious tool will make your code more readable, easier to understand and more fun to collaborate

+### MAKE COLLABORATION GREAT AGAIN!

 ## Setup
 `brew install ruby`

 `gem install faker`

 `pip install requests`

 `chmod +x install-monty.sh`

 `cp install-monty.sh /usr/local/bin/install-monty.sh`

 From the project directory you'd like to set up:
 `install-monty.sh <full_path_to_this_dir>`

 `chmod +x /usr/local/bin/monty.sh`

 Now you can run `monty.sh` passing a specific path as an argument (default is $PWD)